byDagor/Janus-Controller/README.md

 alt="IMAGE ALT TEXT HERE" width="300" border="10" /></a>

 ### ESP32 DEVKIT
-As stated before, the Janus Controller was designed as a *shield* for the ESP32 DEVKIT.
+As stated before, the Janus Controller was designed as a *shield* for the ESP32 DEVKIT V1.
+There are a few different ESP32 Devkits out there make sure the one you buy has the same PIN layout as the Janus Controller.

 ## Set-up